Norfolk Steam Loco - restoring to service an iconic steam locomotive to run in Norfolk

 Send us an email

 Norfolk Heritage Steam Railway Ltd. is a company limited by guarantee registered in England and a registered charity.
 Company number: 6788497.
 Charity number: 1129572.
-Registered office: 10 Walnut Tree Meadow, Stonham Aspal, Stowmarket, Suffolk IP14 6DF.
+Registered office: 21a Gawdy Close, Harleston, Norfolk IP20 9ET.

 "... one of the classic designs in locomotive history ..." - Industrial Railway Record

-The Austerity was not a typically Norfolk locomotive, although the last-numbered LNER engine, 68080, may have been based at King's Lynn in 1952.
-Four of the War Department engines worked at Histon Depot near Cambridge; from 1943 until 1945 this was an American depot, and then was operated by the MoD until the late 1950s.
-One of the industrial versions was photographed at Cambridge in 1965, but the number can't be seen so we don't know which engine this was or what it was doing there.
+The Austerity was not a typically Norfolk locomotive.
+The last-numbered LNER engine, 68080, may have been based at King's Lynn in 1952 but there is some doubt about this.
+Three of the War Department engines worked at Histon Depot near Cambridge; from 1943 until 1945 this was an American depot, and then was operated by the MoD until the late 1950s.

-Ex-WD loco at Cambridge in 1965, photo courtesy of David Scudamore
+Ex-WD Bagnall 2753 at Cambridge in 1965, photo courtesy of David Scudamore

 Histon army depot in the war years